DEST-DOC/software-documentation/docs/source/execution.rst

    :class: with-shadow
    :scale: 90

-then click on import project with existing makefile
+then click on import a project with working makefile

 .. image:: ../../images/eclipse6.png